jonathanlamar/dotfiles_OLD/README.md

 ## To-do list

-1. Better pandoc loop script.
-I want to detect changes to a wildcard search of markdown files, and compile all to their corresponding pdf outputs.
+1. Consolidate branches and handle different computers by sourcing another file, or somethinhg.
-2. Write a build script!
+2. Automate build using ansible.

 ## Install